Shyam-Makwana/All-In-One-Compiler/README.md

 # Project definition
-**Make a compiler for language described as follows- Following is a valid sentence in a string, char and int operation based compiler.
-Generate its appropriate language description and compiler**
+**Make a compiler for language described as follows:-**
+	> Following is a valid sentence in a string, char and int operation based compiler.
+Generate its appropriate language description and compiler

 Valid sentences in language :
 *	string s;